soyart/soyart/README.md

 - 🔒 [gfc](https://github.com/artnoi43/gfc) - my first Go code!
 This CLI program is used to encrypt/decrypt with AES256 or RSA.

+- 💩 [stubborn](https://github.com/artnoi43/stubborn) - a caching DoH (DNS-ver-HTTPS) resolver, with extra Redis support to make it all slower!

 ### Small useful programs for devs

 - 💻 [rd.js](https://gitlab.com/artnoi/unix/-/blob/main/utils/bin/rd.js) - a CLI JavaScipt snippet that use macOS Disk Utility.app (`diskutil`) to create a ramdisk.